kazurayam/TestingGradlePlugins-revised/docs/index.md

 ## Writing a Custom Gradle plugin

 Here I will show you the implementation of the custom Gradle plugin and associated classes.

-Here I assume that you are an experienced Java programmer; you would find no difficulty in reading and understanding the sources.

 I learned ["Writing Custom Gradle Plugins", Baeldung](https://www.baeldung.com/gradle-create-plugin).